Situated in one of the smallest villages in Kent, Rankins Farm was once part of the Linton Park estate, owned by Earl Cornwallis.

 Although I haven’t followed the sporting aspect of the family, I like to spend my spare time catching up with friends and family, drinking gin and brunching (bottomless of course), and who doesn’t enjoy the odd city break here and there?!
 I love the countryside and coming home down to Kent mainly because it definitely has the perfect surroundings for a good ol’ gin and tonic.

 Although I love London life, I am excited for the new venture at home and look forward to being heavily involved in it all.
 One day I will definitely move back to the stunning Kent countryside.”

 “By the time you’ve reached this bio, you’ve probably learnt I am the younger of the sisters, who also has grown up in our family home on Rankins Farm.
-It hasn’t been difficult developing my love for the outdoors when growing up, making mud pies and hunting for frogspawn.
+It hasn’t been difficult developing my love for the outdoors when growing up, making mud pies and hunting for frogspawn were regular activites.
 I followed in my sisters’ footsteps also attending Underhill School followed by Invicta Grammar School in Maidstone.
 After sixth form at Invicta, I was successful in my application to Lancaster University studying Management and IT.

 During my degree I completed a year in industry working for CA Technologies, a software company, before heading back to finish my degree.
 Post degree, I decided to take myself off travelling to Australia and New Zealand for 6 months to see what the world had to offer, for the record, the world has a lot to offer!